Support Services

 Advising and Academic Success

-The goals of the Office of Advising and Academic Success are the following:
+The following goals of the Office of Advising & Academic Success are based on the tenets of proactive, holistic, appreciative advising:

 Advisor Request Policy

 Advising is a partnership between students and their advisors and students are encouraged to make meaningful connections with their academic advisor.
-Students are initially assigned an advisor by the Office of Advising and Academic Success, often within their declared major.
+Students are initially assigned an advisor by the Office of Advising & Academic Success, often within their declared major.
 However, in keeping with the goal of student empowerment, students may request a change of advisor through the student portal at any time should they wish to do so.
 Students should choose an advisor who best meets their needs holistically, whether that is an advisor within their major/ department or in another department.
 Within the limits of their advising load, advisors should accept a student’s request based on whether they feel the match will be a beneficial fit for the student.

 Computer Labs